12 Year Old Boy in Critical Condition after Log Flume Accident in Phoenix

 The Park’s Account of the Log Flume Accident

 The park expressed its condolences to the family for the boy’s injury, but firmly stated that the park did not bear responsibility for the accident.
-The general manager for the park stated in an e-mail:
+The general manager for the park stated in an e-mail that multiple witnessed the boy try to exit the boat.
+He confirmed that there were no malfunctions with the ride.
+It was going to be fine if the boy follow the safety rules.

 According to reports of the event the boy disregarded the instructions of a ride operator after being told to sit down.
 It is unclear as to why exactly the boy stood again after allegedly stating that he was “okay” but this act caused him to apparently lose his balance or get caught such that he was pulled along by the boat.